What is an x-ray?

-No appointment is required.
+No appointment is required for x-ray.
 You can check here for branch hours and come in at a time that suits you.

-Please also remember, to bring your completed doctors referral form with you, if this has not already been sent to us.
+Please remember to bring your completed doctors referral form with you, if this has not already been sent to us.
 This will ensure the branch reception has all the necessary information required so our expert team can provide you with the best care possible.

 On the day of your procedure